-Part of the larger Climate Strategies project: “Making the International Trading System Work for Climate Change”, the purpose of this workshop is to shed light on the many different types of fossil fuel subsidies at play; their diverse trade implications; and options for addressing such measures through the WTO and other trade agreements.
-The provisional agenda is attached, and lunch will be provided.
+Part of the larger Climate Strategies project: “Making the International Trading System Work for Climate Change”, the purpose of this workshop was to shed light on the many different types of fossil fuel subsidies at play; their diverse trade implications; and options for addressing such measures through the WTO and other trade agreements.
+The agenda is available for download.

-We believe this event is a timely opportunity to bring together practitioners and other experts to consider how and to what extent the international trade system can contribute to meeting the international community’s climate change objectives.
+This event was a timely opportunity to bring together practitioners and other experts to consider how and to what extent the international trade system can contribute to meeting the international community’s climate change objectives.

-The event will take place on May 22nd 2017 in Geneva, Switzerland.
-The event is free to attend, on a first come-first serve basis.
-Please click here to register you attendance.
-For further information, please email firstname.lastname@example.org.
+The event took place on May 22nd 2017 in Geneva, Switzerland.
+The workshop report is available for download.
+For further information, please email email@example.com.

 Production of basic materials like steel, cement or aluminum is responsible for the majority of industrial greenhouse gas (GHG) emissions.
 Yet so far national policies provide very limited support for climate friendly material production and efficient use of materials.
 In principle, Emission Trading Systems (ETS) were implement to provide the desired incentives, in practice carbon leakage concerns trigger free allocation of emission allowances muting the carbon price incentives for most mitigation options.

-This event will explore how additional policies like consumption charges on materials and innovation support can make climate policy effective for the material sector.
+This event explored how additional policies like consumption charges on materials and innovation support can make climate policy effective for the material sector.
 Discussion will focus on how such approaches would benefit from international cooperation – and how they can contribute to global emission reductions.

 For our project ‘The Role of Policy for a Climate Friendly Materials Sector’, we aim to explore what elements need to be put in place at the European and Member State level to allow for large scale emission reductions from material production.